-- NAV total return;
+- NAV total return:

 - annual yield;

 - share price discount to NAV;

 - investment income; and

 - operational expenses.

-The NAV total return is considered to be a more appropriate long-term measure of Shareholder value as it includes both the current NAV per share and the sum of dividends paid to date.
-The annual yield is the total dividends paid for the financial year, expressed as a percentage of the NAV per Ordinary Share at the immediately preceding year end.
+The NAV total return is considered to be a more appropriate long-term measure of Shareholder value as it includes the current NAV per share and the sum of dividends paid to date.
+The annual yield is the total of dividends paid per share for the financial year, expressed as a percentage of the NAV per share at the immediately preceding year end.
 The Directors seek to pay dividends to provide a yield and comply with the VCT rules, taking account of the level of distributable reserves, profitable realisations in each accounting period and the Company's future cash flow projections.
-The share price discount to NAV is the percentage by which the mid-market price of a share is lower than the most recently published NAV per share.
-A historical record of these measures is shown in the Financial Highlights on pages 4 and 5.
-The change in the profile of the portfolio is reflected in the Summary of Investment Changes on page 6.
-The Board also reviews the Company's investment income and operational expenses on a quarterly basis, as the Directors consider that both of these elements are important components in the generation of Shareholder returns.
-Further information can be found in Notes 2 and 4 to the Financial Statements on page 78.
+The share price discount to NAV is the percentage by which the midmarket price of a share is lower than its NAV per share.

+Definitions of these APMs can be found in the Glossary on pages 102 and 103.
+A historical record of some of these measures is shown in the Financial Highlights on pages 4 to 6 and the change in the profile of the portfolio is reflected in the Summary of Investment Changes on page 7.
+The Board reviews the Company's investment income and operational expenses on a quarterly basis, as the Directors consider that both of these elements are important components in the generation of Shareholder returns.
+Further information can be found in Notes 2 and 4 to the Financial Statements on page 80.

-There is no VCT index against which to compare the performance of the Company.
-However, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index, being the FTSE AIM All-Share Index, and the graph on page 51 of this Annual Report compares the Company's performance against the FTSE AIM All-Share Index.
-The Directors also consider non-financial performance measures such as the flow of investment proposals.
+There is no VCT index against which to compare the financial performance of the Company.
+However, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index, being the FTSE AIM All-Share Index, and the graph on page 53 of this Annual Report compares the Company's performance against the FTSE AIM All-Share Index.

-In addition, the Directors consider economic, regulatory and political trends and factors that may impact on the Company's future development and performance.
+The Directors also consider non-financial performance measures, such as the flow of investment proposals, and ranking of the VCT sector by independent analysts.
+In addition, the Directors will consider economic, regulatory and political trends and factors that may impact on the Company's future development and performance.